 For a detailed breakdown of what painting alone costs, see our guide to painting costs in NZ.

 In most cases, plastering is the preparation work, and painting is the finishing step.
-If you're unsure what your walls need, use our painting cost calculator to get an estimate based on your situation.
+If you're unsure what your walls need, use our painting quote example to get an estimate based on your situation.

 If your walls aren't in good condition, plastering is often required before any paint goes on.
 This adds to the total project cost - and it's one of the most common reasons a painting quote comes in higher than expected.